pockerman/qubit-notes/how_to/2025-09-02-apache-spark-series-4-overview-of-rdds.md

 - ```intersection(otherDataset)```: It returns a new data set that contains the intersection of elements from the source RDD and the argument RDD.

+In general, transformations are used to create new RDDs from existing RDDs.
+There are two types of transformations:

+- narrow transformations
+- wide transformations.

+The former  are used to create RDDs with narrow dependencies; each child partition is made from a single partition of the parent RDD.
+The latter are used to make RDDs with wide dependency; each partition of child RDD is dependent on multiple partitions of parent RDD.

 ### Actions

 An action triggers the lazy evaluation of all the recorded transformations [1].
 A list of actions is given below [3].